···

 You know your values — you're just not acting on them.

-Sometimes that gap is connected to a bigger question about direction.
 When "what do I care about?" becomes "where is my life going?", it can help to explore how direction actually emerges.

 When Direction Feels Missing